Small Business HQ

 How to Convert S-Corp to LLC

-Having set up your business as an S-Corp, you may get to a point where you feel the business structure no longer serves your interests.
+Having set up your business entity as an S-Corporation, you may get to a point where you feel the business structure no longer serves your interests.

 In this case, you may want to convert your S-Corp to an LLC to enjoy the benefits of running your business as a Limited Liability Company.

-That said, converting your S Corporation to an LLC can be complicated if not handled properly.
-In this article, we will show you how to handle the S-Corp to LLC conversion process as well as the tax implications that come with this move.
+That said, converting your S-Corporation to an LLC can be complicated if not handled properly.
+In this article, we will show you how to handle the S-Corp to LLC conversion process as well as the tax consequences that come with this move.

-While an S-Corporation has many advantages, many S-Corp owners end up feeling that it would be easier to run their business as a Limited Liability Company.
-As such, they work with the best LLC services to convert an S-Corp to an LLC.
+While an S-Corporation has many advantages, many businesses end up feeling that it would be easier to run their business as an LLC.
+As such, they work with the best LLC services to convert S-Corp to LLC.

 Here are some reasons for making this transition.